cabberley/HA_AemoNemData/README.md

 ### Administered Price Cap

-The Regions current Price Cap, if a market suspension of Price Cap is triggered by the cumulative pricing then this is the current price per mW for all pricing until the suspension is lifted.
+The Regions current Price Cap, if a market suspension of Price Cap is triggered by the cumulative pricing then this is the current price per MW for all pricing until the suspension is lifted.

 ### Cumulative Price Threshold